Civil War for Truth: Corporatism and Technocracy

 This revived trend is worrying because when governments and corporations work together they can create a lot of evil.
-The state can outsource things that aren’t legal to corporations (such as censorship), or use companies for the enforcement of laws they wouldn’t have the resources for otherwise (such as checking COVID passports).
-And the corporations can control the market and harm the people if they go unchecked by the legislative branch.
+The state can outsource things that aren’t legal to corporations (such as censorship), or use companies for the enforcement of laws they wouldn’t have the resources for otherwise (such as checking COVID-19 passports).
+And corporations can control the market and harm the people if they go unchecked by the legislative branch.

 Everybody in Washington knows that the laws are made by companies and financial institutes and not by politicians.
 This is the same in most Western Democracies.
 It prevents good candidates from entering politics, drives away the few good politicians left, and leaves us with a Kakistocracy, a system of government run by the worst, least qualified, or most unscrupulous citizens.